NewsEnvironment

 • A high degree of genetic diversity in wolverines to avoid chances of inbreeding

 When it comes to actually capturing the wolverines, CPW will follow the same steps it used in its 1997 Canada lynx reintroduction program, Ivan said.
-In that prior project, CPW paid people who live where wolverines exist — and are extremely familiar with hunting them — to capture the live animals.
+In line with that prior project, CPW plans to pay people who live where wolverines exist — and are extremely familiar with hunting them — to capture the live animals.
 Staff will transport them to Colorado, where they will be temporarily held at the Frisco Creek Wildlife Rehabilitation Center south of Del Norte.

 The center was built for the lynx reintroduction, but "engineered with an eye toward the future," Ivan said, and can house wolverines.
 The animals will undergo veterinarian exams, undergo any needed treatments and become acclimated to Colorado.